MaxenceGiraud/TensorTemporalKG/README.md

 - TuckERCPD

-and the following dataset :
+and the following datasets :
 - icews14
 - icews05-15